Do You Need a Small Games of Chance License for your Fundraiser?

 Yes.
 The winner pays tax on gambling earnings.

-Federal law requires you to issue a W2-G to persons who win $600 or more if the prize is worth more than 300 times the wager.
+Federal law requires you to issue a W2-G to people who win $600 or more in a raffle if the prize is worth more than 300 times the wager.

 What are the record-keeping and reporting requirements?